 Who can apply?

 All students currently enrolled in an undergraduate or postgraduate university course are eligible to apply.
+Please note that this excludes PhD students.
 Students must form teams of 2-4 members.
 Individual students may still apply and be randomly allocated into a team by the UCCC staff.

 Please note that even though UCCC is a cancer-focused case competition, we highly encourage students to form interdisciplinary teams so as to present a most well-rounded and holistic solution to the issue.